 Kiwanis Builders Clubs are for Junior or Middle School age students.
 More than 40,000 young teens, in 5 countries, run their own Kiwanis-sponsored clubs, improving communities and helping others.
-At this level, we sponsor a 20-25 member club at Swanson Middle School.
+We have sponsored a Builders Club at Swanson Middle School.

 Kiwanis Circle K Clubs are for college and university students.
 The clubs promote service, leadership and fellowship on more than 500 university campuses worldwide.
 The Kiwanis Club of Arlington has sponsored a Circle K (“CKI”) club at Marymount University.